patrickbenjamin1/web-components-boilerplate/README.md

     Unlike React, which keeps track of which element is which through the virtual DOM when rerendering, the solution I've gone for for now is a total scrapping and recreating of the markup in the component.
 This is, of course, dumb.

+-   ### Support

+    Bad

 A lot of solutions, I'm sure, could be found to these problems by abstracting more stuff into the `CoolComponent` class.
 Generally, the issue, really, is boilerplating too much and with too much room for mistakes when doing this.

 I'm sure I'll encounter a tonne more issues with this implementation if I ever actually use it for anything.
+Even more likely, is that if I use it for a bit, I'll find general shortcomings with the whole approach of trying to get Web Components to behave pretty much just like React, and end up coming up with a whole different approach to this.